uche789/understanding-web-development/html.md

 ## Virtual DOM

-The DOM is the object-based representation of the HTML document.
-The virtual DOM is an abstraction of the original DOM and is used to make frequent updates, which are later applied to the DOM in a more performant way.
+The DOM is the object-based representation of the HTML document, allowing scripts to access and manipulate its structure and content.
+The virtual DOM is an abstraction of the DOM and is used to make efficient updates to the DOM by batching changes and applying them to the DOM in a more performant manner.
+Modern-frameworks such as React use the Virtual DOM to re-render only the part of the DOM that has changed, improving performance and reducing unnecessary changes.

 ## Shadow DOM